-In planning a stock reduction, the effects on the deer population and any cattle grazing should be considered, as both are likely to be attracted to areas with fewer sheep.
+In planning a stock reduction, the effects on the deer population and any cattle grazing should be taken into account as both are likely to be attracted to areas with fewer sheep.

 The moorland management and grazing plan should cover these issues and any steps you take to make any adjustments.